Have you heard the one about the monk, the neuroscientist, and the tax-evading poet?

 Change one brain, and it is as if you have changed the world.

-And according to Dan Siegel, MD (another hero of mine in the mindfulness-brain arena), as little as three minutes of meditation practice a day might be all it takes to get the ball rolling.
+And according to a now very substantial body of research, as little as three minutes of meditation practice a day might be all it takes to get the ball rolling.